RoomRoster/bouncer/readme.md

 This will return a collection of the user's allowed abilities, including any abilities granted to the user through their roles.

-You can also get a list of abilities that have been _explicitly_ forfidden:
+You can also get a list of abilities that have been _explicitly_ forbidden:

 ```php
 $forbiddenAbilities = $user->getForbiddenAbilities();